Learning never exhausts the mind.

 Bust the Myth

-- Reflect on your studying by asking yourself these three questions: What did I do?
+- Reflect on your studying by asking yourself these three questions: What did you do?
 Was it effective?
-What can I change?
+What can you change?
 Practice self-testing, described in the following video:

 - Use strategies like generating your own questions and creating concept maps.
 Need some guidance?
 Take a look at the following video by Dr. Stephen Chew: